-590 the ODS-induced residual circulation changes in our simulations to ozone recovery.
-As a first measure of the changes in the strength of the BDC residual circulation, we analyze the tropical upward mass flux and the extratropical downward mass flux in each hemisphere, shown in Fig. 10 at the 50 hPa level for each month.
-In both hemispheres, the impact of increasing GHGs is a

-- agrees with the results of previous studies (e.g., Shepherd and McLandress, 2011; Chrysanthou et al., 2020).
-For the SH, our 595 results are at odds with those of Chrysanthou et al. (2020) who reported a peak strengthening of the BDC in austral summer in response to a quadrupling of CO2 in an atmospheric model with prescribed preindustrial ozone.
-We note that the GHG-induced strengthening of the residual mean streamfunction is confined southnorth of 55°S in austral winter, unlike in summer when it reaches the polar region.
-The magnitude of the strengthening during winter is, however, much larger than that during summer. - 600 An important exception to the GHG-induced strengthening occurs in November in the SH, when GHGs lead to a weakening of the mass flux in the lower stratosphere.
+Although the BDC comprises both the mean meridional residual circulation and two-way mixing processes, here we only investigate the contributions of ozone recovery and increasing GHGs to the twenty-first century changes in the residual circulation.
+As a first measure of the changes in the strength of the BDC, we analyze the tropical upward mass flux and the extratropical downward mass flux in each hemisphere, shown in Fig. 9 at the 50 hPa level for each month.
+In both hemispheres, the impact of increasing GHGs is a clear strengthening of the downward mass flux and hence of the BDC, peaking between mid-fall and mid-spring and ceasing in late spring and early summer.
+For the Northern Hemisphere (NH), the peak GHG-induced strengthening of the BDC in winter agrees with the results of previous studies (e.g., Shepherd and McLandress, 2011; Chrysanthou et al., 2020).
+For the SH, our results are at odds with those of Chrysanthou et al. (2020) who reported a peak strengthening of the BDC in austral summer in response to a quadrupling of CO2 in an atmospheric model with prescribed preindustrial ozone.
+We note that the GHG-induced strengthening of the residual mean streamfunction is confined south of 55°S in austral winter, unlike in summer when it reaches the polar region.
+The magnitude of the strengthening during winter is, however, much larger than that during summer.
+An important exception to the GHG-induced strengthening occurs in November in the SH, when GHGs lead to a weakening of the mass flux in the lower stratosphere.
 The upward tropical mass flux is enhanced by increasing GHGs throughout the year, driven from the NH between November and February in agreement with the simulations by Oberländer et al. (2013), from the SH between May and July, and from both hemispheres to different extents for the rest of the year.
-In contrast, ozone recovery weakens the BDC, which is consistent with previous studies (Oman et al., 2009; Lin and Fu, 2013; Oberländer et al., 2013; - 605 Polvani et al., 2018, 2019).
+In contrast, ozone recovery weakens the BDC, which is consistent with previous studies (Oman et al., 2009; Lin and Fu, 2013; Oberländer et al., 2013; Polvani et al., 2018, 2019).
 The ozone effect is strong in the lower stratosphere only in November-December in the SH and April-May in the NH.
 The largest impact occurs in the SH in November, when the recovery of the Antarctic ozone hole takes place.
 This is also the only month when the tropical mass flux is significantly affected by ozone recovery.